-- 1. Press the softkey below - . - 2.
-Turn 1 to scroll through the list of menus. - 3.
-Press 1 to select the desired menu. - 5.
-Press 1 to select the desired file to be played.
+- 1. Press the softkey below .

+- 3. Press 1 to select the desired menu.

+- 5. Press 1 to select the desired file to be played.

 To skip through large lists, the five softkeys can be used to navigate in the following order: